Man due for pensioner murder hearing

 These are external links and will open in a new window

-A man is due to face court next month charged with the murder of a 67-year-old man in Aberdeenshire.
+A man is due in court next month charged with the murder of a 67-year-old man in Aberdeenshire.

 Brian McKandie was found dead at his cottage at Badenscoth, near Rothienorman, on 12 March 2016.